|

 Like

-a sheet of gold, well-burnished,
+a sheet of gold, well-burnished,my body was splendid.

 Now it's covered with very fine wrinkles.